Policy Mirror Descent with Lookahead: Related Work

-\textbf{Lookahead-Based Policy Improvement with Tree Search} Lookahead policy improvement is usually implemented via tree search methods \citep{browne-et-al12survey-mcts,shah-mcts, muzero, uct,parallelts,efroni-et-al19tree-search}.
-Recently, \citet{softtreemax} proposed a method combining policy gradient and tree search to reduce the variance of stochastic policy gradients.
+\textbf{Lookahead-Based Policy Improvement with Tree Search.} Lookahead policy improvement is usually implemented via tree search methods \citep{browne-et-al12survey-mcts,shah-mcts, muzero, uct,parallelts,efroni-et-al19tree-search}.
+Recently, Dalal et al. \citep{softtreemax} proposed a method combining policy gradient and tree search to reduce the variance of stochastic policy gradients.
 The method relies on a softmax policy parametrization incorporating a tree expansion.
-Our general $h$-PMD framework which incorporates a different lookahead policy improvement step also brings together PG and tree search methods. \citet{morimura-mcts} designed a method with a mixture policy of PG and MCTS for non-Markov Decision Processes. \citet{grill-et-al-mcts-regularized} showed that AlphaZero as well as several other MCTS algorithms compute approximate solutions to a family of regularized policy optimization problems which bear similarities with our $h$-PMD algorithm update rule for $h=1$ (see sec.~3.2 therein).
+Our general $h$-PMD framework which incorporates a different lookahead policy improvement step also brings together PG and tree search methods.
+Morimura et al. \citep{morimura-mcts} designed a method with a mixture policy of PG and MCTS for non-Markov Decision Processes.
+Grill et al. \citep{grill-et-al-mcts-regularized} showed that AlphaZero as well as several other MCTS algorithms compute approximate solutions to a family of regularized policy optimization problems which bear similarities with our $h$-PMD algorithm update rule for $h=1$ (see sec.~3.2 therein).